 According to Harsha, the software has capability to disseminate warning messages to general public via SMS in all three languages, Cell Broadcasting and by activating the above remote alarm devices managed by DMC.

 It was in October, Microimage together with Dialog Telecom and University of Moratuwa bagged two Gold Awards at the National Best Quality Software Awards 2006.

-The National Best Quality Software Awards recognizes and honors significant technological development and innovations in Sri Lanka’s software industry.
-The NBQSAs is organized by British Computer Society (BCS) with the support of Sri Lanka Association for Software Industry (SLASI), Software Exporters Association (SEA), Infotel Society (INFOTEL), University of Colombo and University of Moratuwa.
+The National Best Quality Software Awards recognizes and honours significant technological development and innovations in Sri Lanka’s software industry.
+The NBQSAs are organized by the British Computer Society (BCS) with the support of the Sri Lanka Association for Software Industry (SLASI), the Software Exporters Association (SEA), the Infotel Society (INFOTEL), the University of Colombo and the University of Moratuwa.

 “This is the 3rd time we have been recognized in the highest possible manner at National Best Quality Software Awards in 2004, 2005 and 2006” Says Harsha.
 “Over three consecutive years, we were awarded 2 Overall Gold and 1 Overall Silver Award”